pivot-access-ltd/bma-offline-docs/src/machines.md

 rad-end

-rad-begin /deb/2.9/ui
-Options on this tab are described in the introduction to [Networking](/t/networking/2957) article in this documentation set. rad-end

-rad-begin /deb/3.0/ui
-Options on this tab are described in the introduction to [Networking](/t/networking/4048) article in this documentation set. rad-end

-rad-begin /snap/2.9/ui
-Options on this tab are described in the introduction to [Networking](/t/networking/2951) article in this documentation set. rad-end

-rad-begin /snap/3.0/ui
+rad-begin /deb/2.9/ui /deb/3.0/ui /snap/2.9/ui /snap/3.0/ui
-Options on this tab are described in the introduction to [Networking](/t/networking/4046) article in this documentation set. rad-end
+Options on this tab are described in the introduction to [Networking](/t/networking/nnnn) article in this documentation set. rad-end

 rad-begin /deb/2.9/ui